Photography in Turkey: 19th century photography

 Already in the 1870s printing companies were using photography in major coastal cities to document buildings and monuments for the municipal government, and to produce postcards for tourists.
 In this way cities like Smyrna (Izmir) and Trebizond (Trabzon) were documented in the late 19th century.
 The majority of these photographers and postcard editors were Greeks, Armenians and Italians.
 Outside Constantinople photography first took off in Trabzon.
-A photographer of Russian origin called Yermakof opened a photostudio in the city in 1868.
+A photographer of Russian origin called Yermakov opened a photostudio in the city in 1868.
 Hatchik Tcholakian was an Armenian photographer who opened his studio in Trabzon in the 1870s.
 However, there were Turks active in the business as well.
 Kitabi Hamdi Efendi (Bookseller Hamdi), the Turkish owner of a printing house in Trabzon, was publishing his photographs (and those of others), and he sold photo cameras as well.
 Another Turkish photographer and postcard editor who was active from the late 19th century in Trabzon was Osman Nouri.

 One of the first Turkish photographers by profession was Rahmizâde Bâhâeddin Bediz who opened his photostudio in Crete and later in Istanbul.
 He was active also in the first half of 20th century as a pioneer photographer in Turkey.

 Further, as one of the earliest photographers in Turkey, Pascal Sébah, who was born in Istanbul, but not fully Turkish, had his photostudio in Istanbul.